junegunn/fzf/README.md

 - `CTRL-R` - Paste the selected command from history onto the command-line
     - If you want to see the commands in chronological order, press `CTRL-R` again which toggles sorting by relevance
+    - Press `ALT-R` to toggle "raw" mode where you can see the surrounding items of a match.
+In this mode, you can press `CTRL-N` and `CTRL-P` to move between the matching items only.
     - Press `CTRL-/` or `ALT-/` to toggle line wrapping
     - Set `FZF_CTRL_R_OPTS` to pass additional options to fzf
       ```sh